 3 Ways an Installment Loan Can Help Your Credit Score

 If you ever feel like your credit score is totally beyond your control (like the weather or your utterly doomed fantasy football team), then it might be time to adjust your thinking.
 After all, your credit score is merely a reflection of the information in your credit report, which is itself a reflection of how you handle your debt.
-You can’t change the stuff you did in the past to hurt your score, but there are definitely actions you can take to improve it today.
+You can’t change the stuff you did in the past to hurt your score, but there are actions you can take to improve it today.

 It’s possible to improve your FICO score by taking out a personal installment loan.
 Unlike short-term payday or title loans, an installment loan is designed to be paid off in a series of simple, manageable payments over the course of the loan’s term.
-Plus, your typical installment loan will come with a lower interest rate than a comparable credit card.

 1. Diversify Your Debt

-But one of the other three categories is “Credit Mix”, which determines 10 percent of your score.
+But one of the other three categories is “Credit Mix”, which determines 10% of your score.
 “Credit Mix” refers to the different kinds of debt you owe: credit card debt, personal loan debt, student debt, auto debt, mortgage debt, etc. The more diverse your credit mix, the better your credit rating.

 If you have a lot of credit card debt, taking out an installment loan to pay some of it off would also help diversify your credit mix.
 And that more diverse mix could help improve your credit.

 Best Practices: Don’t take an installment loan just for the sake of taking one out.
 That would add to your total debt load and—if you fail to repay it—lower your credit rating.